Visiting TOKYO SKYTREE in a wheelchair

-Of course you can also find wheelchair accessible restrooms on all three floors.
+Of course, you can also find wheelchair accessible restrooms on all three floors.

 The Tembo Deck can get very crowded, so make sure to come either early in the day or at least 1.5 hours before sunset.

-If you want an even more spectacular view with less people, I can highly recommend going up to the Tembo Galleria Deck on 450 m.
+If you want an even more spectacular view with fewer people, I can highly recommend going up to the Tembo Galleria Deck on 450 m.
 You can buy your tickets at the counter on F350.